PROJECT-Resistance/Resistance-Bot/README.md

 If you have any questions, ideas for new features, any problems you need help solving, or even some improvements, feel free to open an [issue](https://github.com/PROJECT-Resistance/Resistance-Bot/issues).

-Special thanks to Mk_TheOnePixel for providing artwork and assets. :smile:
+Special thanks to Mk_TheOnePixel for creating Resi's artwork and logo. :smile:

 ### Built With